-This brochure provides you with important safety information regarding
+This brochure provides you with important safety information regarding:

-- The presence of pipelines in your community - How to work safely near pipelines - · One-call centre information, including how to have underground utilities located and marked - How to prevent pipeline incidents - The need for authorization when constructing a facility or vehicle crossings across the pipeline - · How to recognize, report and respond in the event of an emergency - · How to contact Alliance in emergency and non-emergency situations share the information in this brochure with others in your organization.
+- The presence of pipelines in your community. - How to work safely near pipelines. - Atlantic Dig Safe information, including how to have underground utilities located and marked. - How to prevent pipeline incidents. - The need for authorization when constructing a facility or vehicle crossings across the pipeline. - How to recognize, report and respond in the event of an emergency. - How to contact Maritimes & Northeast in emergency and non-emergency situations.

+Please read and then share the information in this brochure with others in your organization.